On this page you can find information on copyright, as well as the people whose work has made this project possible.

 Huge thanks are due to the following, without whom this project would simply not exist:

-- The original authors of Elite for not only creating such an important piece of my childhood, but also for releasing the source code for us to play with
+- Ian Bell and David Braben, the original authors of Elite, for not only creating such an important piece of my childhood, but also for releasing the source code for us to play with

-- Paul Brink for his annotated disassembly of the disc version's docked code and flight code
+- Paul Brink for his annotated disassembly of the BBC Micro disc version's docked code and flight code

 - Kieran Connell for his Beebasm version, which I forked as the original basis for this project